davidbrandfonbrener/davidbrandfonbrener.github.io/_posts/2021-02-25-overparam-bandit.md

 ---

-## Running example
+## A running example

+Before diving in, recall that in a contextual bandit problem our goal is to learn a policy $ \pi $ which chooses actions to maximize expected reward.
+In an *offline* contextual bandit problem we only have access to data collected by a behavior policy $ \beta$ and cannot choose the actions during training.
+For the rest of the post we will work with this simple offline contextual bandit problem with $ d $-dimensional states and 2 actions defined below.

 ### Data

-For the rest of the post we will work with this simple offline contextual bandit problem with $ d $-dimensional states and 2 actions:

 - States/contexts $ s_i \in \R^d $ are sampled iid from an isotropic, zero-mean Gaussian: $ s_i\sim \mathcal{N}(0, I)$
 - Actions $ a_i \in$ \{0,1\}​ are chosen uniformly at random by the behavior policy $ \beta$.